 Things to Consider Before You Join

 He should make certain he has a general idea of what Masonry is all about.
-That is one of the prime purposes of this site, the man who reads it in its entirety should be able to determine if the fraternity is really what he thought it was, if it is really something he wishes to become a part of.
+That is one of the primary purposes of this website.
+The man who reads this site in its entirety should be able to determine if the fraternity is really what he thought it was, and if it is really something he wishes to become a part of.
 Freemasonry is not for everyone, if a man is not going to be an interested member, he will do himself and the fraternity a service if he never applies.

 A man interested in applying for Masonic membership should inquire into the financial obligations membership would entail.
 The cost of Masonic membership is well within the means of the average man.

 He should examine his own lifestyle and determine if it will suit him to be a Mason.

 From much that has already been said here, it could be assumed that Freemasons are prudes and will accept none but prudes into their ranks, but this is not the case.
 The fraternity recognizes the inevitability of human frailty and harbors no illusions about finding or creating perfect men.
 It only hopes to make good men better men.

 A man is seldom rejected for Masonic membership simply because he is known to take an occasional drink, but he is virtually certain of rejection if it is known he is addicted to the bottle or that his occasional drink is cause for unseemly behavior.

 The fact that a man is divorced is, in itself, not cause for rejection, but if he has abused his wife or their children he can forget about any likelihood of being accepted into Masonry.

 If a man has at some time, despite his best efforts, gotten behind in his financial or other obligations, that fact likely will not be held against him; if he has failed to meet his obligations when capable of doing so he will probably be rejected by Masonry.